Should a loved one with Alzheimer's be given antipsychotics?

 Antipsychotics, such as: Seroquel, Abilify, Risperdal, Zyprexa and Haldol may reduce agitation, aggression and anxiety in people suffering from dementia, but they can also pose a significant threat to a senior's health.

-To medicate, or not to medicate?
+Managing Dementia Behaviors-To medicate, or not to medicate?

 Jennifer Fitzpatrick, MSW, LCSW, an aging and dementia expert who consults for the Alzheimer's Association, admits that there are pros and cons to using antipsychotics to alleviate Alzheimer's symptoms.

-Much of the research into the effects of antipsychotics on people with Alzheimer's and other dementias lands firmly in the negative camp.
+Although studies point to modest efficacy, much of the research into the effects of antipsychotics on people with Alzheimer's and other dementias lands firmly in the negative camp.

 In 2005, the FDA issued a warning that people with dementia who are on certain antipsychotic medications face an increased risk of sudden death.
 Research has backed these claims, with some studies finding the risk of death may be doubled for seniors taking certain mood-altering prescriptions.